Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

-The nine strategies below are ranked by measurable impact on two metrics leadership cares about most: quality-of-hire and time-to-hire.
-Start with the highest-impact items and build from there.
+These strategies are ranked by measurable impact on two metrics leadership cares about most: quality-of-hire and time-to-hire.
+Start with the highest-impact items and build outward from there.
+Each one sits on top of the structured extraction layer covered in our guide to peak resume parser performance.

 1. Tenure Pattern Analysis for Flight-Risk Scoring